 As you may know, the IBC totes have a valve and a spout at the bottom.
 The valve is plastic, and while it seems to work okay, I wouldn’t trust it for everyday use.
-But the spout is threaded with standard 2-inch pipe threads, and this makes it possible to create your own fitting for a faucet.
+However, the spout is threaded with standard 2-inch pipe threads, and this makes it possible to create your own fitting for a faucet.

 I make a simple fitting consisting of:

 - 2″ Female Adapter, Slip x FPT, PVC Schedule 40

 - 2″ x ¾” Reducer Bushing, SP x FPT, PVC Schedule 40

 - One ¾” brass faucet with hose bib